The life and times of Pope & Guthrie

 Live project & installation (Group show), East / Riverside; Norwich Gallery, UK

-Somewhere offers occasional bespoke consultancy to projects and comissioners working in the public realm mainly.
-Clients have included Essex County Council (Jaywick Green Spaces) & Groundwork London (Chobham Manor).
+Somewhere offers occasional bespoke consultancy to projects and commissioners working in the public realm mainly.
+Clients have included Essex County Council (Jaywick Green Spaces) the National Trust (Sutton Hoo) & Groundwork London (Chobham Manor).

 Selected Reviews & Publications